nestorbonilla/emisianto/README.md

 ## Getting Started

-For phone number verification to work with twillio, follow [this](https://www.twilio.com/blog/phone-verification-react-native) tutorial.
+For phone number verification to work with twillio, follow part of [this](https://www.twilio.com/blog/phone-verification-react-native) tutorial to setup the twilio verify backend.

 Add the issuer private key `NEXT_PUBLIC_ISSUER_PRIVATE_KEY` and the twilio URL `NEXT_PUBLIC_TWILIO_URL` to the .env file